 Which Type of Pool Shock Should I Use?

 You have already known 3 types of pool shock and their characteristics.
 Yet many of us want to know which type of pool shock they should use.
 The perfect kind of pool shock depends on your pool chemistry and the purpose of using pool shock.
-You can use any of these pool shocks for weekly maintenance.
-The experts recommend using both chlorine and non-chlorine pool shock.
+You can use any of these shocks for weekly maintenance.
+The experts recommend using both chlorine and non-chlorine shock.
 If you use bromine in pool water, you should use the oxidizer in your pool.

 How To Shock A Pool

-Knowing the types of pool shock and the reasons for using pool shock is not enough.
+Knowing the types of pool shock and the reasons for using shock is not enough.
 You need to know the exact way of the shocking pool to get the maximum benefits from pool shock.
 Knowing the right way of shocking helps you to protect yourself and keep pool water sparkling clear.
 Let’s see the step by step guide of shocking a pool.

 Step 01: Be prepared for shocking